JeanCarletta/HeatHack-Sessions/_sources/health-and-safety/gas-safety.md

 :align: center
 ```

 Gas meters are especially dangerous, and for this reason storage in gas meter cupboards or rooms is not allowed.
 There must be a large air gap between any electrical devices and the meter.
 Sometimes technology enthusiasts attach devices to gas meters to take meter readings automatically.
 This can be **dangerous**, and your supplier will let you know that they are very unhappy if they find out.
-In particular, **never** plug a cable into a gas meter even if you recognise the connector and have a cable with one that fits.
+In particular, **never plug a cable into a gas meter** even if you recognise the connector and have a cable with a connector that fits.
 If it ends up applying power to the meter, this could cause an explosion.

 <!-- >:TODO: take advice about size of air gap.
 Legislation doesn't say.
 I believe working practice is >15cm.
 -->